USYD2020/A2/README.md

 Put the dataset json files on to hdfs, then change the test_data variable according to the json file path on line 145. hdfs dfs -put "your data file path on your current path"

-After the configuration, just start the program by type "./a2.sh" on the command line to run the script.
+After the configuration, just start the program by type chmod 700 a2.sh then "./a2.sh" on the command line to run the script.

 A result output file will be create on your current path.